Does Diesel Go Bad and How Long Does It Last?

 In theory, you can still use diesel fuel after it has gone bad.
 However, it will be hell for your machines.

 Gelled diesel will clog filters and end up in your engines – leading to failure.
-The acids that form in old diesel will cause part corrosion and injector deposits.
+The acids in old diesel will cause part corrosion and injector deposits.

-It is simply not worth the risk of ruining your machines, so keep an eye for signs of spoilage.
+It is simply not worth the risk of ruining your machines, so watch for signs of spoilage.

 How to Store Diesel Fuel